-Program began as an indirect tax rebate to Valdez residents back in 2008
+Program began as an indirect tax rebate and is open to all Valdez households

-Registration opened at City Hall this week for the city's popular energy assistance program.
+Registration is open at City Hall for the city's popular energy assistance program.

 It is not a needs-based program or a charity, but is does pay a one-time $550 credit towards energy bills for all eligible Valdez households.

-Registration opened November 2 and is open until the end-of-business day December 31.
-The city will also hold extended hours on November 18 and December 8 for those who cannot make it during regular business hours.
+Registration is open until the end-of-business day December 30.
+The city will also hold extended hours on November 16 and December 7 for those who cannot make it during regular business hours.
 On those two dates, eligible households can register until 7:30 p.m.

 Registration is easy: applicants must have a valid utility bill, for Copper Valley Electric Association, or one of the two fuel delivery companies in Valdez.
-The credit can be applied to electric or fuel bills, or split between the two and can only be applied to that address.
+The credit can be applied to electric or fuel bills, and can only be applied to that address.
 The residence and accounts must be within the city limits of Valdez and the person representing the household must have their name on the account.